Other Therapy for Sciatica

 - Current research recommends staying active, within limits imposed by one's pain.
 Try to stay at work if possible.
 If the pain forces someone to rest, do so, but avoid staying in bed just because of the back pain.

-If you are not improving after a week or 10 days, talk with your doctor about alternative therapies.
+- If someone is not improving after a week or 10 days, talk with a doctor about alternative therapies.
 Millions of people get some relief by visiting physical therapists, osteopaths, and chiropractors.
-Others find that relaxation techniques and acupuncture work for
+Others find that relaxation techniques and acupuncture work for them.

 - Epidural injections, which are injections of a steroid (commonly known as cortisone or prednisone) into the spine, are sometimes performed for persistent sciatica.

 - Studies have shown that exercise therapy is helpful to treat back pain that persists for more than a few weeks.
 Good exercises for sciatica include walking, yoga, Pilates, and other specialized exercise programs.

 - Recent studies in Europe and Scotland show that injection of botulinum toxin (Botox) gives relief to many people suffering from long-term sciatica.
 There are, thus far, not enough cases or completed studies to make this more than an experimental procedure.

 An abscess is has several causes and can appear on many parts of the body, such as the dental, vaginal, and rectal areas.
 In general, home remedies or cures are...learn more >>

 Blood is supposed to clot to help repair a blood vessel that is injured.
 Clots or thrombi become a problem when they form inappropriately.
 There are a variety o...learn more >>